datahoarder-space/datahoarder-space/source/kb/something-missing.md

 ## Discord {#something-missing-discord}

-You can get in touch with us on our <a href="">Discord server</a>.
+You can get in touch with us on our <a href="https://discord.gg/NG2G7qe">Discord server</a>.
 We have a ```#suggestions``` channel in which you can place your suggestions.
 We ask that you include a short summary of the content and it's purpose so we can better consider our priority in content addition to the site.